-The College campus and facilities are open 7am - 7pm Monday to Thursday and until 5pm on Fridays.
-Reception is open Monday - Friday 9am - 4.30pm.
+The College campus and facilities are open 7:00am -7:00pm Monday - Thursday and until 5:00pm on Fridays.
+Reception is open Monday - Friday 9:00am -4:30pm.
 Students are not permitted to be in College buildings after hours without permission.
 Permission can be obtained from Reception by applying for Room Use.
 Requests must be approved.
-The Chiropractic Centre is open from 1pm to 7pm Monday to Friday.
+The Chiropractic Centre is open from 1:00pm to 7:00pm Monday - Friday.